Free Shipping for orders $75+

 1. Positional Control

-• Guard (closed guard, open guard, half guard, butterfly)
+• The Guard (closed guard, open guard, half guard, butterfly);

-From each position, practitioners work to advance, escape, or set up submissions.
+From each position you're aiming to advance, escape or set up a submission;

 2. Transitions